SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 :program:`smilei_tables`.
 More information can be found in :doc:`tables`.

-Landau-Lifshitz-based models
+Continuous, Landau-Lifshitz-like models
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The classical Landau-Lifshitz model approximated for high-:math:`\gamma` given by Eq. :eq:`LLFrictionForceApprox` has been implemented in :program:`Smilei` using a simple explicit scheme.
+"""""""""""""""""""""""""""""""""""""""

+Two models of continuous radiation friction force are available in :program:`Smilei`:
+(i) the approximation for high-math:`\gamma` of the Landau-Lifshitz equation (taking :math:`g(\chi)=1` in Eq. :eq:`correctedLLforce`), and (ii) the corrected Landau-Lifshitz equation Eq. :eq:`correctedLLforce`.
-The model is accessible in the species configuration under the name ``Landau-Lifshitz`` or ``ll``.
+The modelS are accessible in the species configuration under the name ``Landau-Lifshitz`` (equiv. ``LL``) and ``corrected-Landau-Lifshitz`` (equiv. 'cLL').

+The implementation of these continuous radiation friction forces consists in a modification of the particle pusher, and follows the simple splitting technique proposed in [Tamburini2010]_.
-For the corrected version, we use a fit of the function :math:`g(\chi)` given by
+Note that for the quantum correction, we use a fit of the function :math:`g(\chi)` given by

 .. math::